cwchentw/mkg-doc/source/install.rst

 =============

 ``mkg`` is distributed as a single executable; hence, just download and move it to a valid system executable path, i.e. whatever path in **PATH** variable.
+This utility runs where Go (golang) compilers run, namely Windows, MacOS, GNU/Linux, and FreeBSD.

+*P.S.
+We didn't test our program on FreeBSD yet.*

 If doubtful, check the source of ``mkg`` on either `GitHub <https://github.com/cwchentw/mkg>`_ or `Bitbucket <https://bitbucket.org/cwchentw/mkg>`_.
 You may compile it from